 Eating the right fats is the key here.
 Check out the Fat Full Fall series for everything you want to know about healthy and unhealthy fats, or skim the baseline fats chart for a quick primer on how to use healthy fats in your kitchen.

-My husband decided to count calories for Lent this year (more on that full story later in the week), and by keeping track of all his food intake with the Livestrong app on his phone, he was able to see not only calories, but the percentages of fat, protein, and carbs he ate on average for each week.
+My husband decided to count calories for Lent one year, and by keeping track of all his food intake with the Livestrong app on his phone, he was able to see not only calories, but the percentages of fat, protein, and carbs he ate on average for each week.

 Over 7 weeks, his average fat intake varied between 35-46% of his diet.
 (It was probably more, because when I made green beans and asparagus in pastured bacon grease, he unknowingly inputted “green beans” alone.
 When he heard about the bacon grease later on, he said, with a deer-in-the-headlights look on his face: “Ohhhh, that’s probably why they tasted so good.”)
 I believe the government’s food pyramid/plate/whatever guide says to eat no more than 30% of total calories from fat.
 Boo yah!